djerow/product-experience/README.md

 • https://developer.uptake.com/

 **Product Analyst:** · Managed customer experience development team.
 Responsible for validating reported issues, prioritizing the product support development backlog, and delivering solutions to address user needs.

+**Mentor:** Coached participants in the Beyond.Uptake Data Fellows program which partners with data scientists working in civic and social organizations on applying product principles and strategies into their organizations.

 ## Education